 Deliverables: 6 MM Btu/h municipal sludge pasteurization system

-In view of the environmental legislation passed by the US Congress, there is pressure on the US wastewater treatment facilities to address the problem of discharge of potentially harmful pathogens present in the treated municipal liquid waste back into the environment.
+Given the environmental legislation passed by the US Congress, there is pressure on the US wastewater treatment facilities to address the problem of wastewater sludge or discharge of potentially harmful pathogens present in the treated municipal liquid waste back into the environment.

 The City of Monticello, Minnesota undertook a modernization project of the Monticello Wastewater Treatment Plant that serves the local town and two food processing plants.